Proud Boys and Oath Keepers mentioned in Jan 6 meetings Giuliani attended: Hutchinson

 "There’s a lot going on, Cass, but I don’t know, things might get real, real bad on January 6,” she testified.

+Following the 2 January conversation between Mr Meadows and Mr Giuliani, the Trump lawyer allegedly told the White House aide that Donald Trump was “going to the Capitol” on January 6, and that it would be a “powerful” gesture as the presidential election results were formally counted.

+“That evening was the first moment that I remember feeling scared and nervous for what could happen on Jan.
+6,” she said.
+“And I had a deeper concern for what was happening with the planning aspects of it.”

-The Independent is contacting Mr Giuliani and Mr Meadows for comment.
+The Independent has contacted Mr Giuliani and Mr Meadows for comment.

+Ms Hutchinson’s testimony was the bedrock a surprise sixth day of testimony in Congress’s January 6 hearings.

+She also detailed how Donald Trump allegedly lunged at a Secret Service agent in fury when officials said it would be too dangerous to make an unplanned visit to the Capitol on January 6 following his speech before throngs of supporters.

 Register for free to continue reading